 - Schedule and take a pre-entrance examination or show proof of WorkKeys scores taken within the past 5 years.
 WorkKeys scores must be at or above the required level for the course of study.

-- Attend a MANDATORY Informational Meeting.
+- Attend an Informational Meeting.

 - Provide copy of High School Diploma or GED.

 Each program has a minimum and maximum number of students that can be accepted.
 If a program is cancelled, a full refund of pre-paid fees will be returned to the student.

 The career counseling/guidance services are available to adult students.
 These services are available to assist students with career decisions, job-transitioning or other program and career related information.
 The SCCTC does not guarantee employment.
 Counseling appointments may be scheduled through the post-secondary office during either day or evening hours.